mckennapsean/dissertation/content/05-security.md

 inspire and evaluate their own visualization design projects for cybersecurity.

-There were several limitations to our approach.
+Our approach had several limitations.
 First, we took several of the sketches from images in the literature, and thus they were not based on our collaborator's data.
 Unfortunately, many of the tools in visualization papers, particularly for cybersecurity, tend not to be publicly available or provide a